rocketacademy/bootcamp-4.1/logistics/required-software.md

   "editor.tabSize": 2,
 }
 ```
-{% endcode %}

 ## Setup folder structure for Coding Bootcamp

 Rocket recommends the following folder structure to keep ourselves organised during Bootcamp.

-{% hint style="warning" %}
-Name files and folders in kebab-case, e.g. `new-file.txt`, lowercase and hyphenated for ease of use on the command line.
+>Name files and folders in kebab-case, e.g. `new-file.txt`, lowercase and hyphenated for ease of use on the command line.
 We do not recommend naming files and folders with spaces in names because we will need to enter special characters in the terminal to escape the space character when referring to these files.
-{% endhint %}

-{% hint style="danger" %}
-Please do not store code in folders synced to cloud storage such as Google Drive or Apple iCloud.
+>Please do not store code in folders synced to cloud storage such as Google Drive or Apple iCloud.
 This will cause issues during Bootcamp, such as package installations running slowly or unnecessary extra files committed to GitHub.
-{% endhint %}

 1. Store all Bootcamp code in a folder called `bootcamp`.
 2. Within `bootcamp`, create a folder `m1` for Module 1 and store all Module 1 exercise code there in exercise-specific folders.
 Our Project 1 repo folder can also go inside `m1`.